 For Windows beginners, neither Disk Management nor DiskPart are viable ways to extend C drive.
 Here, we recommend you try free partition manager software - EaseUS Partition Master Free Edition.

 It breaks the rules in Windows and extends/moves partition more flexibly.
 On top of that, EaseUS free partition manager maximumly simplifies the whole process without causing data loss adding adjacent or non-adjacent unallocated space to target C drive.

 What is improved in the third-party freeware?

 - The unallocated space can be placed on either side of the selected volume you're going to extend.

-- The approaches to partition resizing are not limited to resize/move by involving unallocated space.
-You can also merge partitions without losing data.
+- The approaches to partition management are not limited to resizing unallocated space.
+You can also partition C drive in Windows 7 without formatting without losing data.